youurayy/laeh2/README.md

 The `_e(err, meta)` function is just a convenient error checking, wrapping and throwing.
 E.g. `_e('something')` will throw `new Error('something')` and `_e(null)` will not do anything.
 The `meta` parameter is an optional accompanying information for the error to be thrown, which is then displayed when you let LAEH to display your errors using the `leanStacks()` call.

-In the `_x(cb, chk, func)`, the func is you callback to be wrapped.
+In the `_x(cb, chk, func)`, the func is your callback to be wrapped.
 If it follows the node convention of `func(err, args)`, you can pass `chk` as true, which will automatically check for the `err` to be null, and call the eventual callback if it isn't null.
 The eventual callback is passed as the `cb` argument, or if omitted, it is tried to be derived from the last argument passed to the function you are wrapping, e.g. if the signature is `func(err, args, cb)`, the `cb` is taken from its arguments.